icub-tech-iit/documentation/docs/ft-sensors/ft-sensors_imu.md

 ## Acceleration transformation with non-inertial terms

 We have two reference frames rotated w.r.t. each other but rigidly connected, i.e. F/T and IMU reference frames.
-We measure accelerations with the IMU in its proper reference frame *B*, and the mathematical proble is to transform the accelerations in the FT reference frame *S*.
+We measure accelerations with the IMU in its proper reference frame *B*, and the mathematical problem is to transform the accelerations in the FT reference frame *S*.

 Given the two relevant quantities
 - origin displacement of FT reference frame in IMU reference frame ${}^B o_S = (8.6, 7.5, 0)$